ithassan/CreditCardValidationTest/README.md

 Hilt -> using for Dependncy injection
 Singletion Pattern -> PatternUtil
-Navigation ->  jetPack library fro navigation com.intuit.sdp:sdp : library for habdle diffrent size according to screen. view give data to controller and controller send data to model and after validating the data controller take the data and send to view in digit response.
+Navigation ->  jetPack library fro navigation com.intuit.sdp:sdp : library for handle diffrent size according to screen. view give data to controller and controller send data to model and after validating the data controller take the data and send to view in digit response.
-Other Explnation is addde in explantion file send on mail.
 Explanation
 MVC
 I am using MVC design pattern in Card Validation Test.